MelkiMeriem/Deploy-Java-Application-on-AWS-3-Tier-Architecture-Full-Guide-/README.md

 10. Create an **Auto Scaling Group** for Tomcat.

 ---
 # Prerequisites
 - AWS CLI configured with appropriate permissions
 - VPC and subnets created
 - Your workstation’s public IP (for SSH)
+- A domain name (you can purchase one from any registrar, or if you are a student, check the [GitHub Student Developer Pack](https://education.github.com/pack) for free domain options)

 For convenience, export a few variables you’ll reuse: